Examples of Positive Psychology and How to Practice It

 Being grateful

-There is a growing body of evidence which ties gratitude practice to well-being, with positive effects on life satisfaction, mood, sleep, and relationships.
+There is a growing body of evidence which ties gratitude practice to well-being, with positive effects on life satisfaction, mood, sleep and relationships.
 Gratitude practice can be entirely self-contained, where someone generates thoughts and feelings of appreciation but chooses not to share them with others.
-That appreciation may focus on anything: self, life, relationships, something in the broader world, or something transcendent.
+That appreciation may focus on anything: self, life, relationships, something in the broader world or something transcendent.
 Gratitude journaling can be a private experience in this way, and research suggests that people greatly prefer to write about their appreciation versus sharing it.
-In one study, writing about one’s gratitude for others for 10 minutes a day for four weeks was associated with higher life satisfaction, greater inspiration for change, and increased feelings of connection in relationships.
+In one study, writing about one's gratitude for others for 10 minutes a day for four weeks was associated with higher life satisfaction, greater inspiration for change as well as increased feelings of connection in relationships.
 Other researchers have found that writing about feelings of appreciation more broadly, not limited to others, was tied to lower levels of depression.
 Participants did not share their gratitude in either study.

 Showing gratitude